songfanli/personal-webpage/index.md

 <br>

 ## News
+- **[Mar.
+2026]** Congratulations!
+AeroRelief won the Gold Medal with Congratulations of the Jury from Geneva 2026! 🎉
 - **[Jul.
 2025]** Started as a Research Assistant Professor at HKUST CSE
 - **[Jun.
 2025]** Invited to serve as a Distinguished Reviewer at ACM TIOT.
 - **[Feb.
 2025]** Serving as a Local Co-chair for [MobiCom 2025](https://www.sigmobile.org/mobicom/2025/committee.html), looking forward to welcoming you to Hong Kong!